Genealogy-valued Feller diffusion: Concepts and main results

 Since survival of the $\U$-valued Feller diffusion depends only on the total mass Markov process on $\R_+$ which is autonomous, we can condition the $\U$-valued Feller diffusion on the total mass process $\bar\mfU = (\bar \mfU_t)_{t \ge 0}$ which starts in $\varepsilon$.
 For a realization $\bar\mfu=(\bar\mfu_t)_{t\ge 0}$ of this process we define

 Here $\mfU(\bar\mfu)= (\mfU_t(\bar\mfu))_{t\ge 0}$ is the $\U$-valued diffusion conditioned on the total mass path and $\wh \mfU^{\mathrm{FV}}(\bar\mfu) = (\wh \mfU^{\mathrm{FV}}_t(\bar\mfu))_{t\ge 0}$ is the time-inhomogeneous $\U_1$-\emph{valued Fleming-Viot diffusion} obtained by taking the resampling rate $d(t) = b/\bar \mfu_t$ at time $t$ and initial state $\wh \mfU^{\mathrm{FV}}_0 = \mfe$.
-In particular, the generator is as given in \eqref{e746} and the process is the one from Corollary~\ref{cor.834}.
+In particular, the generator is as given in \eqref{e746} and the process is the one from Corollary~\ref{prop.834}.
 Recall also relation \eqref{eq:coneq} between the full and the pure genealogy part of the conditioned process.

-We need now the proper form of ``weak convergence'' for $\sigma$-finite measures on the path space $C([0,T],\U)$ or $C([0,T],\R_+)$.
+Since we deal here with excursion measures, which are typically \emph{$\sigma$-finite}, we need the following generalization of the concept of weak convergence of probability measures on the path spaces $C([0,T],\U)$ or $C([0,T],\R_+)$.
 A special role is played by the path equal to the zero element of $\U$ corresponding to starting in the trap.
 We here consider the open $\ve$-neighborhood of $\underline{\ntree}$ and the closed complements (which are Polish spaces), where we want to have the restriction of our measures to converge weakly as finite measures.
 This is usually formalized as follows (see\cite{DVJ08,LR16} for this object).

-For $\sigma$-finite measures on $C([0,T),\U\setminus \{\ntree\})$, where \emph{$\underline{\ntree}$ is the constant path equal to $\ntree$} we introduce the weak$^\sharp$-topology with respect to the point $\underline{\ntree}$ as infinity point.
+For $\sigma$-finite measures on $C([0,T),\U\setminus \{\ntree\})$, where \emph{$\underline{\ntree}$ is the constant path equal to $\ntree$} we introduce the \emph{weak$^\sharp$-topology} with respect to the \emph{point $\underline{\ntree}$ as infinity point}.
 Roughly speaking sequences of $\sigma$-finite measures converge if their restrictions to complements of open $\ve$-neighborhoods of $\underline{\ntree}$ converge as finite measures weakly.

-The following result is the announced generalization of \eqref{e1369tm} to $\U$-valued setting.
+The following result is the announced generalization of \eqref{e1369tm} to the $\U$-valued setting.